Start Kestra with a PostgreSQL database backend using a Docker Compose file.

 Download the Docker Compose file

-Download the Docker Compose file using the following command:
+Download the Docker Compose file using the following command on Linux and macOS:

 bash